howlowck/srt-docker/README.md

 ## Advanced
 If you are building on top of srt, you can use this image as a base image.
-The srt directory is `/etc/app/srt`.
+The srt directory inside the container is `/etc/app/srt`.

 ## To Build it yourself
 1. `clone this repo`